 EDUCatt – Ente per il diritto allo studio universitario dell’Università Cattolica

-It is the non-profit Foundation of the Cattolica University entrusted with the provision of the Student Support Services.
+It is the non-profit Foundation of the Cattolica University entrusted with the provision of Student Support Services.
 EDUCatt pays serious attention to the centrality of the person: the aim of the Foundation is not only to provide services to students, but also to guide them to their future in order to help them to create value with their work, competence and knowledge.
-The main goal is to provide services, ranging from the accommodation to the food service, from the books and digital resources to the scholarship and the financial support, with the aim to match the real needs of students and give them concrete solutions, keeping them up with technological development and innovation.
-In the last few years, EDUCatt has been at the forefront of the innovation on the students recognition and services provision at a European level, thanks to its participation in several partnership related to this field.
+The main goal is to provide services, ranging from accommodation to food service, from books and digital resources to scholarships and financial support, with the aim to match the real needs of the students and give them concrete solutions, keeping them up with technological development and innovation.
+In the last few years, EDUCatt has been at the forefront of the innovation on the students' recognition and services provision at a European level, thanks to its participation in several partnerships related to this field.

-The University of Malaga (UMA) is one of the main institutions of higher education in Spain: it is the first of the Spanish universities involved with the SDGs and the number 40 in the world, according to the Impact ranking of Times Higher Education.
-Since its founding in 1972, UMA has expanded its prestige and international presence and today has more than 35,000 students, 58 Bachelor's degrees, 53 Master's degrees and 22 doctoral programs, as well as more than 200 own-diplomas.
-Its activity is carried out in 2 campuses with almost 2 million m2, in which they teach and research more than 2500 teachers in 23 faculties and schools and in 278 research groups.
+The University of Malaga (UMA) is one of the main institutions of higher education in Spain: it is the first of the Spanish universities involved with the SDGs and number 40 in the world, according to the Impact ranking of Times Higher Education.
+Since its founding in 1972, UMA has expanded its prestige and international presence and it has more than 35,000 students, 58 Bachelor's degrees, 53 Master's degrees and 22 doctoral programs, as well as more than 200 own-diplomas.
+Its activity is carried out in 2 campuses of almost 2 million sq. m., in which more than 2500 teachers teach and research in 23 faculties and schools and in 278 research groups.
 As a result, more than 200 doctoral theses/year are made, there are 262 active patents (2019), 250 active research projects and more than 1,800 business contacts.
 The UMA is committed to research and educational innovation by boosting the quality of its teachers and research groups through its participation in international research projects with the support and sponsorship of local Technology Park (PTA) companies.
 The University has a professional guidance centre dedicated to promoting the employability of students and young researchers offering a wide portfolio of academic and professional advisory services, internships in companies, scholarships, etc. UMA is also part of the campus of excellence "Andalucía Tech".
-UMA is strongly committed to promote student democratic participation and involve students in cultural, sporting, charitable and recreational programmes; to develop and promote student associations, to encourage and oversee the management of cooperation and volunteering; as well as educational opportunities at national and international levels.
+UMA is strongly committed to promote student democratic participation and involve students in cultural, sporting, charitable and recreational programmes; to develop and promote student associations, to encourage and oversee the management of cooperation and volunteering, as well as educational opportunities at national and international levels.